 - pursue self-directed research and learning goals, including applying action research methods or inquiry-based processes for social learning at the organizational and community level;

-- apply their learning directly to a change initiative in support of sustainable, equitable development in their organization and/or community;
+- apply their learning directly to their work in support of sustainable, equitable community;

 - act collectively through knowledge sharing, networking, and multi-stakeholder processes at national and global levels; and,